Doshisha Women's College of Liberal Arts: History

-In 1875, Protestant educator Niijima Jō (Joseph Hardy Neesima) founded Doshisha Eigakko (Doshisha English School: the present Doshisha University) as a boys’ school, receiving a helping hand from the American Board of Commissioners for Foreign Missions.
+In 1875, Protestant educator Niijima Jō (Joseph Hardy Neesima) founded Doshisha Eigakko (Doshisha English School: the present Doshisha University) as a boys' school, receiving a helping hand from the American Board of Commissioners for Foreign Missions.

-Next year, Niijima Jō’s wife, Niijima Yae, and the American missionary Alice J. Starkweather opened a Joshi-juku (small girls’ school) at the former residence of Yanagihara family (a division of Fujiwara clan) on a site within the grounds of the current Kyoto Gyoen National Garden (Kyoto Imperial Garden).
+The following year, Niijima Jō's wife, Niijima Yae, and the American missionary Alice J. Starkweather opened a Joshi-juku (small girls' school) at the former residence of Yanagiwara family (a division of Fujiwara clan) on a site within the grounds of the current Kyoto Gyoen National Garden (Kyoto Imperial Garden).
 In 1877, it was renamed to Doshisha Bunko Nyokoba (Doshisha Branch School for Girls) and Niijima Jō became the principal.
-The school was soon renamed to Doshisha Jogakko (Doshisha Girls’ School), and in 1878 it was moved to the current Imadegawa campus with the first self-owned school building built with financial aid from the Women's Board of Missions for the Pacific.
+The school was soon renamed to Doshisha Jogakko (Doshisha Girls' School), and in 1878 it was moved to the current Imadegawa campus with the first self-owned school building built with financial aid from the Women's Board of Missions for the Pacific.
 American-trained nurse Hisa Nagano was an alumna of Doshisha Girls' School.